 Step 6: Strategies to Lower Your DTI

-If your DTI is above your target threshold, you have two levers: reduce monthly debt or increase income.
+If your DTI sits above your target threshold, you have two levers available: reduce monthly debt or increase income.

 Reduce debt payments:

 - Pay off the debt with the highest monthly payment first, not the highest balance.
-Eliminating a $350 car payment drops your DTI by 4.7 percentage points on a $7,500 income — far more impact than paying down a credit card with a $50 minimum.
+Eliminating a $350 car payment drops your DTI by 4.7 percentage points on a $7,500 income, well beyond what paying down a credit card with a $50 minimum would do.

 - Avoid taking on new debt or co-signing loans before a mortgage application.